 Hey!
-I’m Stacey Tunteri, Professional Organizer & Efficiency Enthusiast
+I’m Stacey Tunteri, Life & Legacy Organizer

 I believe

-that decluttering is one of the most powerful forms of self-care.
+that getting organized is one of the most powerful forms of self-care.
 Yep, I said it.
-Eating clean, moving your body, meditating - it’s all well and good.
-But when you get organized, it elevates every layer - physical, mental, emotional, and more.
+Eating clean, moving your body, meditating - it’s all good stuff.
+But when you feel organized, it elevates every aspect of your life - physical, financial, mental, emotional, and more.

-We learn to create and enforce healthier boundaries and make it easier to say no to activities, things, and people that are not aligned with our values and priorities.
+• create and enforce healthier boundaries and make it easier to say no to activities, things, and people that are not aligned with your values and priorities

 Mamma, once you start, a cascade of awesome flows your way.